GOAT interview with Goatman

 I don’t know the reason for them to keep their identities hidden, but we do it because we look so bad.

-Your music is utilizing occult and psychedelic imagery.
-Would you like to describe your influences, ideas and notion behind GOAT?
+Your music utilizes occult and psychedelic imagery.
+Would you like to describe your influences, ideas, and notions behind Goat?

-Life and death, yin and yang, rock and roll, God… those kind of things.
+Life and death, yin and yang, rock and roll, God… those kinds of things.

 What are some future plans?